 Other COBRE Supported Projects

 In addition to providing funding and mentorship to COBRE Junior Investigators, the COBRE also supports smaller, short-term projects related to opioids and overdose.
-Below are some of our current COBRE-supported projects and partnerships.
+Below are some of our current and past COBRE-supported projects and partnerships.

 Exhibition on Overdose Prevention Sites